collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

-This mini project is an exercise to reinforce what I've learned in chapter 2 of Hands-On ML.
-I want to focus on building data transformation and prediction pipelines in Python.
+This is an exercise to reinforce what I've learned in chapter 2 of Hands-On ML.
 I'll be building a regression model for box office revenues using movie data from The Movie Database.

 ## Learning goals

-* Practice the ML workflow in Python
+* Practice Python ML workflow
-* Transfer R data preparation knowledge to Python
-* Learn to build data transformation pipelines with sklearn's Pipeline
+* Learn to build data transformation pipelines in sklearn

 ## To do

-* Engineer a couple features
-* Examine some of the categorical variables
+* They're actually lists of JSON
+* Extract one example

+* Toggle pipeline with GridSearchCV for primary language
 * Don't stress!

 ## Work log